gschmutz/bigdata-spark-workshop/06-spark-dataframe/README.md

 But you can easily adapt it to use either **PySpark** or **Apache Jupyter**.

-In a browser window, navigate to <http://dataplatform:28080> and make sure that you configure the **Spark** Interpreter as discussed above.
+In a browser window, navigate to <http://dataplatform:28080>.

 Now let's create a new notebook by clicking on the **Create new note** link and set the **Note Name** to `SparkDataFrame` and set the **Default Interpreter** to `spark`.